 As the asset management specialist for the high net-worth clients of the local Rabobanks, Schretlen undertakes our private banking activities both in the Netherlands and internationally.
 Schretlen's operations are headquartered in Amsterdam, the Netherlands.
-Schretlen's services are available to private individuals with a minimum of $\epsilon$ 500,000 freely available for investment.
-In addition, Schretlen, in cooperation with the local Rabobanks, offers a standardised form of asset management, Rabobank Managed Investment, for private individuals with a minimum of $\epsilon$ 150,000 in assets managed.
-The local Rabobanks, by using the standardised form of asset management, can offer their clients the choice of five standard investment portfolios, each managed by Schretlen and each with varying levels of risk.
+Schretlen's services are available to private individuals with a minimum of \in 500,000 freely available for investment.
+In addition, Schretlen, in cooperation with the local Rabobanks, offers a standardised form of asset management, Rabobank Managed Investment, for private individuals with a minimum of \in 150,000 in assets managed.
+The local Rabobanks, by using the standardised form of asset managed by Schretlen and each with varying levels of risk.
 In addition, Schretlen focuses on small and medium-sized institutional investors.
-Schretlen had approximately $\epsilon$ 8.4 billion in assets under management at 31 December 2007.
+Schretlen had approximately \in 8.4 billion in assets under management at 31 December 2007.